ANIMALCARE GROUP PLC (“Animalcare” or the “Company”)

 During the year the Board has continued to review governance and the Group’s corporate governance framework.
 The Board will continue to monitor its application of the QCA Code and revise its governance framework as appropriate as the Group evolves.

-The Board recognises the importance of maintaining regular dialogue with institutional shareholders to ensure that the Group’s strategy is communicated and to understand the expectations of our shareholders.
+The Board recognises the importance of maintaining regular dialogue with shareholders to ensure that the Group’s strategy is communicated and to understand the expectations of our shareholders.

 Animalcare Group plc